hvpham-yorku/project-group_14/README.md

-# YapBot
+# Rateflix

 ## Motivation
-##### Welcome to YapBot.
-A fullstack AI powered chat bot web application.
+##### Welcome to Rateflix.
+A fullstack web application.
 The backend of this project is powered by Java's Spring Boot framework, Frontend is ran through JavaScript's React.js framework for enhanced UI/UX. to further improve the UI/UX, components from external libraries such as Bootstrap, toastify, and aceternity.ui are also included.
+##### The purpose of this web app is to play the role as a social media rating app for movies, shows, serials, etc. Users are able to create posts of recent movies or work they've seen and write a quick review and rate it.
+Other users are able to see these posts to help them decide whether they should watch it or not.
-##### Some of the problems this application solves and addresses is aiding users in time of stress and dense schedules.
-Sometimes we are packed with way too many tasks and responsibilities to handle all at once.
-The goal of this project is to provide users with a helping hand during these times and lighten the weight of a few of those tasks.
+##### Some of the problems this application solves is helping users save time deciding what movie to watch by showing them a quick rundown of each title all in one place.
 ##### Some general purposes and objectives of the project are outlined in the ``` summary.md ``` file.

 ## Installation